Lionsberg/lionsberg-wiki/A.1 Definitions of key terms used throughout the book.md

 **[[Capacity Building]]**: The process of developing and strengthening the skills, abilities, resources, and processes that individuals, organizations, and communities need to survive, adapt, and thrive in a changing world.

-**[[Six Step Process]]**: A structured approach to transformation that can be applied at any level of analysis (individual, group, community, or systemic).
+**[[The Seven Steps of Transformation]]**: A structured approach to transformation that can be applied at any level of analysis (individual, group, community, or systemic).
 The Six Step Process consists of: 1.
 Vision and Story, 2.
 Analysis and Understanding, 3.
 Engagement, 4.
 Strategy and Planning, 5.
 Action, and 6.
 Measurement, Evaluation, and Continuous Improvement.

 **[[Right Relationship]]**: A state of harmony, balance, and mutual respect between individuals, communities, the natural world, and Source, rooted in a recognition of the interconnectedness and interdependence of all life.
 Right relationship is a guiding principle of the [[New Vision and Plan]] and the [[Lionsberg System]], and involves fostering a deep commitment to justice, compassion, and social, economic, and ecological stewardship.